docker/docs/content/compose/bridge/customize.md

 ## Customization

-Kubernetes is such a versatile platform that there are many ways to map Compose concepts into Kubernetes resource definitions.
+As Kubernetes is a versatile platform, there are many ways to map Compose concepts into Kubernetes resource definitions.
 Compose Bridge lets you customize the transformation to match your own infrastructure decisions and preferences, with various level of flexibility and effort.